LanguageMachines/LuigiNLP/README.md

  * Python-based, all workflow and component specifications are in Python rather than external.
  * Protection against shell injection attacks in tasks
  * Runnable standalone from command-line
- * Runnable as a CLAM webservice  (TODO later)
-    * Not sure yet whether to expose multiple CLAM webservices (one per workflow), or one monolithic one, leaning towards the former.

 Architecture
 ----------------